 The prostate is a walnut-sized gland located behind the base of a man’s penis, in front of the rectum, and below the bladder.
 It surrounds the urethra, the tube-like channel that carries urine and semen through the penis.
 The prostate's main function is to make seminal fluid, the liquid in semen that protects, supports, and helps transport sperm.

 Types of prostate cancer

 Prostate cancer is a malignant tumor that begins in the prostate gland.
 Some prostate cancers grow very slowly and may not cause symptoms or problems for years.
-Many times, when a man develops prostate cancer much later in life, it is unlikely to cause symptoms or shorten the man’s life, and aggressive treatment may not be needed.
-For this reason, early detection for prostate cancer with prostate specific antigen (PSA) testing in men who don’t have symptoms of the disease is controversial.
-PSA is found in higher-than-normal levels in men with various prostate conditions in addition to prostate cancer.
-Those conditions include benign prostatic hyperplasia (BPH, an enlarged prostate), inflammation or infection of the prostate, and prostate cancer (see Risk Factors and Prevention )
+However, most prostate cancer cells make excessive amounts of a protein called prostate specific antigen (PSA).
+PSA is also found in higher-than-normal levels in men other various prostate conditions in addition to prostate cancer.
+Those conditions include benign prostatic hyperplasia (BPH, an enlarged prostate) and prostatitis (inflammation or infection of the prostate.
+See the Risk Factors and Prevention section).